elabftw/elabftw/documentation/docs/tutorials/synthesis-experiment.md

 ### Add a template

-Next, go to "Experiments templates" page and create a new Experiment Template.
+Next, go to "Experiment templates" page and create a new Experiment Template.

 <figure>
   <img src="/img/tuto-syn-exp-tpl-menu.webp" alt="Experiment template menu" />